 A very limited sample of these social media sites are:

-In keeping with out five-legged approach, you have the space to list up to three web pages – your primary site, and Facebook pages are a start.
+In keeping with out 5-pillar approach, you have the space to list up to three web pages – your primary site, and Facebook pages are a start.

-You can cross post between LinkedIn and Twitter so that you will touch a larger audience every time you post.
+You can cross post on LinkedIn and Twitter so that you will touch a larger audience every time you post.

 And there are some other benefits.
 It has become a primary site for posting job openings so that if you need to hire someone, it is much less expensive than going through the local newspaper.

-Each of the sites link to the others in a pattern that makes each stronger.
+Each of the sites links to the others in a pattern that makes each stronger.

 Each site also is targeted at a different audience.
 Facebook targets friends and acquaintances; Twitter targets people that have shown an interest in the products or services that you sell; while a blog identifies you as an expert in the field.
 Sites like LinkedIn open your sphere up to other business people, especially to those who have the same interests, and allow you to expand your reach with groups that exchange information and discuss common issues.

-All of these link to your primary site where the products, services, and ideas are presented in a way that will lead to sales.
+All of these link to your primary site where you present the products, services, and ideas in a way that will lead to sales.

 The use of social media to create an inbound business is a new phenomenon in today’s business world.
-It is OK to make outbound cold calls.
+Making outbound cold calls is OK.
 It is even OK to advertise in local newspapers or send out printed mailers.

 Pam Velazquez is a content writer for www.RecordsProject.com